surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Charts

-To view the Visualization images extracted Click on Charts Section
+To view the Visualization images of Retyreived dataClick on Charts Section

 ## Data